Term 1, Week 8 2025

 APRIM

-Don’t forget for those families, single parents, or businesses on a low income of around $74,189 last financial year 2023-24, School Card can be applied for via the following links.
+This is for families, single parents, or businesses on a low income of around $74,189 last financial year.
+Please follow the links below to apply for the 2025 School Card Scheme.
 These must be completed each school year:

 Form A (Income Assessment)